“I’m not a fan of fondant”

 Is ANYONE getting shorted on buttercream with these slices?

-I bake my cakes up extra thick, & then torte them in half horizontally.
-This not only allows for 3 layers of filling, but also allows me to inspect the inside of each cake layer for quality & proper texture.
+We bake our cakes up extra thick, & then torte them in half horizontally.
+This not only allows for 3 layers of filling, but also allows us to inspect the inside of each cake layer for quality & proper texture.
 And if you notice, each filling layer is about 1/2 inch of luscious, made-from-scratch buttercream.
-The result is a tall slice of cake at least 5 inches high, compared to the industry standard of 4 inches, so you get 25% more cake per slice with me than industry standard.
+The result is a tall slice of cake at least 5 inches high, compared to the industry standard of 4 inches, so you get 25% more cake per slice with us than industry standard.